vlazosar/QualityToolsForBlueJ/UserStories.md

-# Quality Assessment Tools for BlueJ
+# Historical Background
+The following information was developed in an effort to articulate goals for a similar project, not this Quality Tools for BlueJ project.
+These stories are provided to stimulate ideas only and should not be considered as either effective or valid for this project.

 ## Glossary

 *   product :: the BlueJ extension for the Quality Assessment Tools for BlueJ project

 ## User Stories